 Hotels near the town centre or Turf Moor are Holiday Inn Express, Rosehill House Hotel, Premier Inn, and Oaks Hotel and Leisure Club.

 Pubs and Grub

 ‘The Bridge Bier Huis’ (BB11 1UH) is a 10 minutes walk from the ground, serves good beer, has a decent, varied food menu and is OK for away fans.
-‘The Talbot Hotel’ (BB11 2RS) is a big pub, 600 years old and has a wide selection of real ales, Sky Sports on big screen TVs, 2 pool tables, and an outdoor beer garden.
+‘The Talbot Hotel’ (BB11 2RS) is a big pub in a 600-year-old stone-built building and has real ales, Sky Sports on big screens, 2 pool tables, an outdoor beer garden and live music.
 They have rooms (but no breakfast) at £30 for a single and £40 for a double.

-Away fans are directed to park by the side of the Burnley fire station go past it, away from the ground, 100 yards later you’ll find the ‘Queen Victoria’ (BB10 3EF) a Brewers Fayre pub.
+Near Burnley fire station you’ll find the ‘Queen Victoria’ (BB10 3EF) a Brewers Fayre pub.
 ‘The Woodman Inn (BB11 3EX) is half a mile up the road from the ground and is a small & friendly place for away fans, with a large screen TV showing sports.

 ‘The Turf Hotel’ on Yorkshire Street and pubs in the town centre are best avoided and colours should be covered up in and around the centre of town.